LinkSpace: how it all started

 After university, Andy spent the first decade of his career as an engineering officer in the Royal Navy.
 After 3 years, in 2007, he got the role he’d always wanted, as Head of the IT Department on HMS Illustrious, one of the Navy’s flagship aircraft carriers, and he held this role for 3 years.

 HMS Illustrious was a huge 22,000 tonne floating airport, with between 600 and 1200 people on board.
-Aircraft would take off and land on the landing strip, and it sailed around the world.
+Aircraft would take off and land on the huge strip, and it sailed around the world.

 On HMS Illustrious, Andy travelled to the United States, the Mediterranean, to the Baltic, and the Middle East.
 “Often you’d be in the middle of the ocean and you couldn’t see anything for miles- it was really quite something” says Andy.

 But it wasn’t all relaxing and calm.
-As head of IT, there was always a problem to solve.
+As head of IT, there was often an important problem to solve.
 “It was a real challenge, there wasn’t one room for all the computers and servers- they were all over the ship- often bolted down too because otherwise they’d be sliding about when it got stormy.
-There were over 1000 rooms in a ship.
-If you’d left a laptop somewhere a bit random you’d be unlikely to find it again.
-Solving problems often involved finding the relevant machine first, and we had maps to guide us”
+There were over 1000 rooms on board, it was a total maze.
+If you left a laptop somewhere a bit random you’d be unlikely to find it again.
+Solving problems often involved finding the relevant machine first, and we had maps to guide us”.

 It was important work.
-HMS Illustrious needed its IT system to be working well to order the huge delivery of food they’d pick up at a port before tours, and for making sure the email system was working.
+HMS Illustrious needed its IT system to be performing at its best at all times.
 “If for any reason the internet went down you’d know about it.
-Once there was a problem with the server, and nobody could email on or off the ship for 5 days, so we worked hard to fix that” says Andy.
+Once there was a problem with the server, and nobody could email on or off the ship for 5 days, so we worked around the clock to fix that” says Andy.
 “Satellites were not always 100% reliable too.
 Certainly people let us know when there was a problem, especially if they couldn’t email their families- they didn’t hold back, so we had to learn to manage stress!”

 Andy found that when he took up the role, the IT requests were a bit chaotic, so he invented some software to deal with it- it was essentially a ticketing system for requests.